ghivert/calliope/Readme.md

-# Calliope
+# Debussy

-Calliope is a Music Player, written in Elm.
+Debussy is a Music Player, written in Elm.

 It works using webpack and Elm!